-All rental of public space, whether for a café or other commercial use, must have an adjacent clear and unobstructed passageway not less than 10 feet in width at all points.
-Sidewalk cafés located at street intersections shall provide corner clearance of 10 feet to the corner.
-No sidewalk cafés shall be within 15 feet of a bus stop, a bus shelter, or a Metrorail station entrance (24-311.6 and 24-311.7.7).
+All rental of public space, whether for a café or other commercial use, must have an adjacent clear and unobstructed passageway between 6 and 10 feet in width at all points.
+Sidewalk cafés located at street intersections shall provide corner clearance of 10 feet to the cor-ner.
+No sidewalk cafés shall be within 15 feet of a bus stop, a bus shelter, or a Metrorail station entrance (DEM 31.2.1.1 and DCMR 24-311.7.7).
 The Public Space Committee has the authority to approve an adjacent passageway as narrow as 6 feet (DCMR 24-204.1, 204.2, and 316.9).